How to read sleep graphs

 • Disable all system restrictions applied to Sleep as Android, or any companion app for tracking with a wearable: https://dontkillmyapp.com/

-• When there is too much awakes falsely estimated on your graph, use Left ☰ menu → ic help q Support →ic bug Report a bug, and send us the application log.
+• If there are too many awakenings falsely estimated on your graph, use the Left ☰ menu → ic help q Support →ic bug Report a bug, and send us the application log.

-• Other common reason is phone screen turned on, you can try to disable Awake when using phone awake detection in Settings → Sleep tracking → Awake detection → Awake when using phone.
+• Another common cause is phone screen turned on, you can try disabling the Awake when using phone awake detection in Settings → Sleep tracking → Awake detection → Awake when using phone.

 If the tracking stops completely after few minutes, the background processes are restricted by your system.